 The given bar chart shows the approximate world illiteracy rates by gender and region for the year 2000.
-As is observed in the given column graph, in all cased, the illiteracy rate among women was higher than men.
+As is observed in the given column graph, in all cases, the illiteracy rate among women was higher than men.
 Developed countries had almost ignorable illiteracy rate.
-On the contrary, about half of the population in south Asia, Arab states and Africa were illiterate.
+On the contrary, about half of the population in South Asia, Arab states and Africa were illiterate.

 The illiteracy rate in Latin America / Caribbean and East Asia / Oceania was only 1 percent (approximately), 10 percent and 14 percent (approximately) respectively considering both male and female.
 Sub-Saharan Africa, the Arab States and South Asia had rates of approximately 40%, 41% and 45%.
 Illiterate women were higher than the illiterate men in all the given countries.